 Just a few weeks from now they will have beautiful shiny feathers and the only thing that will remind us of their past will be their trimmed beak!

-This entry was posted in Reviews on May 17th, 2019 by chloewelch
+This entry was posted in Chickens on May 17th, 2019 by chloewelch